HardlyDifficult/Tutorials/Chapter2.md

 <img src="http://i.imgur.com/BuIsVWD.png" width=300px />

 <hr></details><br>
+<details><summary>What did that do?</summary>

+For the character, we are moving the pivot point to the 'Bottom'.
+This allows us to position and rotate the character starting at the feet instead of the center of his body.

+<hr></details>
 <details><summary>What's Pivot do?</summary>

 A pivot point is the main anchor point for the sprite.
 By default, pivot points are at the center of the sprite.

-For the character, we are moving the pivot point to the 'Bottom'.
-This allows us to position and rotate the character starting at the feet.

 Here's an example showing a character with a default 'Center' pivot and one with the recommended 'Bottom' pivot.
 They both have the same Y position.
 Notice the the vertical position of each character as well as how the rotation centers around the different pivot points: